-There are four short essays (1000 words each) and SCARF (your self-reflective development log) to complete; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
+There are two essays (1500 words each) and SCARF (your self-reflective development log) to complete; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
 You will also be required to submit a recording of your work with a peer working with hypnosis so that we can support your practical work and developing skills.

 The Four Modules of Stage 1:

 - Introduction to anxiety and stress related issues